posit-conf-2025/pkg-dev/README.md

 We will make sure there are good options that allow all participants to engage with the material.
 But if you have your own package(s), you are welcome to use these times to apply what we're learning, e.g. about testing or documentation, in your personal packages.

-This will be an interactive 1-day workshop, and we will be using Positron to work through the materials.
+This will be an interactive 1-day workshop.
-We might also spend some time in RStudio.
+The instructor will mostly be using [Positron](https://positron.posit.co/) to work through the materials, but you'll probably also see some use of RStudio.
 You are welcome to use a different development environment, but the instructor and TA likely won't be able to provide support for alternative IDEs.

 ## Audience